validate_password plugin (available as of

 policies implement increasingly strict password tests.
-The following descriptions refer to default parameter values; these can be modified by changing the appropriate system variables.
+The following descriptions refer to default parameter values, which can be modified by changing the appropriate system variables.

 LOWpolicy tests password length only.
 Passwords must be at least 8 characters long.

 MEDIUMpolicy adds the conditions that passwords must contain at least 1 numeric character, 1 lowercase and uppercase character, and 1 special (nonalphanumeric) character.

 STRONGpolicy adds the condition that password substrings of length 4 or longer must not match words in the dictionary file, if one has been specified.